 YOUNG, Peter (Brig)

-Commissioned 2/Lieut. in 1939 he served in France with the British Expeditionary Force before being wounded and evacuated back to the UK at Dunkirk.
+Peter Young was commissioned Second Lieutenant in 1939.
+He served in France with the British Expeditionary Force before being wounded and evacuated back to the UK at Dunkirk.
 Joining No 3 Commando in the first selction of officers after its formation, the next few years would see Peter Young rise to the temporary rank of Lieut.
 Colonel and assume command of No 3 Commando in late 1943.
 He took part in the early raids on Lofoten and Vaagso, being awarded his first MC for his "gallant and distinguished services" during the latter.

 After a brief interlude on the staff of Combined Operations HQ, he returned to No 3 Commando with the war substantive rank of Major and as second in command.
 During the Dieppe raid he was awarded the DSO for "gallant and distinguished services".